-For Materials that are delivered under the Contract, but that incorporate pre-existing materials not produced under the Contract, Contractor will license the materials to allow others to translate, reproduce, distribute, prepare derivative works, publicly perform, and publicly display.
-If the Contractor would like to limit these pre-existing portions of the work to non-commercial use, the Creative Commons Attribution-NonCommercial (preferred) or Creative Commons Attribution-NonCommercial (preferred) or Creative Commons Attribution-NonCommercial (preferred) or later, are acceptable for these specific sections.
+Contractor shall remain the owner of pre-existing intellectual property, not produced under the Contract, specifically Dr. Greene's evidence-based model of student care and behavioral support: the Collaborative & Proactive Solutions (CPS) model.
+Contractor will license the materials to allow others to translate, reproduce, distribute, prepare derivative works, publicly perform, and publicly display.
+If the Contractor would like to limit these pre-existing portions of the work to non-commercial use, the Creative Commons Attribution-NonCommercial (preferred) or Creative Commons Attribution-NonCommercial-ShareAlike licenses, version 4.0 or later, are acceptable for these specific sections.